IvanIsak2000/finance_manager_app/README.md

 IMPORTANT
 --
-The main program imports files from the function_for_app folder as libraries, so when the main program starts, it imports the function for installing the necessary libraries!
+The main program imports files from the ``app`` folder as libraries!

 FUNCTIONS